Living in Atlanta, Georgia

 Neighborhood Parks & Greenspace

-Pocket parks, playgrounds, and local greenways are scattered throughout neighborhoods like Grant Park, Kirkwood, Westview, and Collier Hills — making outdoor time easy even without a long drive.
+Pocket parks, playgrounds, and local greenways are scattered throughout neighborhoods like Grant Park, Kirkwood, Westview, and Collier Hills, making outdoor time easy even without a long drive.

 Local Flavor

-Food, Culture & Things to Do
+Food, Culture & Things to Do in Atlanta

 Dining & Nightlife